suds-community/suds/README.rst

 #.
 Using easy-install

-   * Have the 'distribute' package installed.
+   * Have the 'setuptools' package installed.
    * Run 'easy_install suds-jurko'.

 #.
 From sources